A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: The Proposed ADMM based FTN Signaling Detection

 ADMM can also be exploited for nonconvex problems like (\ref{prob1}) and (\ref{prob2}).
-In this case, ADMM need not converge, and when it does converge, it need not converge to an optimal point and in such case it can be considered just another local optimization method.
-For nonconvex problems, ADMM can converge to different (and in particular, nonoptimal) points, depending on the initial values $\mathbf{x}^{0}$ and $\bm{\mu}^{0}$ and the parameter $\rho$.
+In this case, it does not have to converge to an optimal point.
+It can converge to different (and in particular, nonoptimal) points, depending on the initial values $\mathbf{x}^{0}$ and $\bm{\mu}^{0}$ and the parameter $\rho$.
 In the next sub-section, we discuss how ADMM is used for the non-convex FTN signaling detection problem in (\ref{prob1}).